qdrant/demo-code-search/README.md

 ## Description

-[Qdrant](https://qdrant.tech) is not only created to support the engineers in building reliable and efficient semantic search experience, but it may also be used to ease their day-to-day work.
+[Qdrant](https://qdrant.tech) is not only created to support engineers in building reliable and efficient semantic search experiences but it may also be used to ease their day-to-day work.
 Nowadays, the amount of code required to support a single project is enormous, and it is growing every day.
-It is hard to keep track of all the code, and it is even harder to find the right piece of code when you need it. **Keywords do not always work, and sometimes you need to find a piece of code that does a specific thing, but you do not remember the exact name of the function or class.**
+It is hard to keep track of all the code, and it is even harder to find the right piece of code when you need it. **Keywords do not always work, and sometimes, you need to find a piece of code that does a specific thing, but you do not remember the exact name of the function or class.**
 That sounds like a perfect task for a semantic search engine, and Qdrant is here to help.

-The demo uses [Qdrant source code](https://github.com/qdrant/qdrant) to build an end-to-end code search application that helps to find the right piece of code, even if you have never contributed to the project.
+The demo uses [Qdrant source code](https://github.com/qdrant/qdrant) to build an end-to-end code search application that helps you find the right piece of code, even if you have never contributed to the project.
 We implemented an end-to-end process, including data chunking, indexing, and search.
-Code search is a very specific task, in which the programming language syntax matters as much as the function, class, variable names, and the docstring, describing what and why.
+Code search is a very specific task in which the programming language syntax matters as much as the function, class, variable names, and the docstring, describing what and why.
 While the latter is more of a traditional natural language processing task, the former requires a specific approach.
 Thus, we used two separate neural encoders to handle both cases